 Richard B. Racine

-Richard Racine is Finnegan’s chairman and a member of the firm's management and compensation committees.
-Previously, he served as the managing partner of the firm, and he has also led the firm’s chemical practice group.
-His practice involves virtually all aspects of intellectual property law, with a particular emphasis on district court patent litigation, due diligence investigations, opinion matters, and patent portfolio management.
-He works closely with in-house counsel of major chemical and pharmaceutical corporations in developing and executing strategies that best obtain, protect, and enforce their intellectual property.
+Richard Racine's practice involves virtually all aspects of intellectual property law, with a particular emphasis on district court patent litigation, due diligence investigations, opinion matters, and patent portfolio development and management.
+He works closely with clients in a variety of technologies to develop and execute strategies that best obtain, protect, and enforce their intellectual property.

-He has extensive litigation experience and has had key responsibilities in all aspects of federal district court litigations, from the initial pleading stage through discovery, motions, claim construction, and trial.
-Much of Mr. Racine’s litigation practice involves complex and significant patent infringement disputes.
-For example, he has played lead roles in Abbreviated New Drug Application (ANDA) litigations for blockbuster pharmaceuticals and has a keen understanding of the interplay of the Hatch-Waxman Act, the patent laws, and the Food and Drug Administration rules.
+Mr. Racine has extensive litigation experience and has had key responsibilities in federal district court cases, from the initial pleading stage through discovery, motions, claim construction, and trial.
+Much of Mr. Racine's litigation practice involves complex and significant patent infringement disputes.
+He has had lead roles in Abbreviated New Drug Application (ANDA) litigations for blockbuster pharmaceuticals and has a keen understanding of the interplay of the Hatch-Waxman Act, the patent laws, and the Food and Drug Administration rules.

-Mr. Racine also has a very extensive and sophisticated opinion and due diligence practice involving a wide range of technologies, especially for large pharmaceutical companies, relating to licensing and acquisition opportunities.
-He has rendered countless opinions on complex patent validity, enforceability, and infringement questions in a variety of chemical and pharmaceutical technologies.
-Many of these opinions are in anticipation of litigation or as part of mergers, acquisitions, due diligence investigations, patent portfolio assessments, or licensing opportunities.
+Mr. Racine also has a very extensive and sophisticated opinion and due diligence practice involving a wide range of technologies, with a specific focus in the pharmaceutical and chemical areas.
+He has rendered countless opinions on complex patent validity, enforceability, and infringement questions.
+Many of these opinions were in anticipation of litigation or as part of mergers, acquisitions, due diligence investigations, patent portfolio assessments and development, or licensing opportunities.

 Mr. Racine lectures frequently on patent protection and litigation, especially opinion and due diligence practice, and the American Invents Act (AIA).
 He has chaired and lectured various meetings and programs including the Practice Resources Group, Managing Intellectual Property, Intellectual Property Owners Association, the Biotechnology Industry Organization, the Hildebrandt Institute, the Food and Drug Law Institute, CEC Fortune 500 Conference, and the Southwestern Legal Foundation.

 - W.R.
 Grace v.
 Viskase (N.D.
 Ill.).
 Successful representation of enforcing Grace's multilayer heat-shrinkable polymeric film patents; settled, following bench trial finding infringement.